burnt-bulb/.github/profile/README.md

 ## Burnt Bulb
-A simple software company by @GTLugo
+A simple software group owned by @GTLugo

 <!--